Sleep spindle

 Although the function of sleep spindles is unclear, it is believed that they actively participate in the consolidation of overnight declarative memory through the reconsolidation process.
 The density of spindles has been shown to increase after extensive learning of declarative memory tasks and the degree of increase in stage 2 spindle activity correlates with memory performance.

 Among other functions, spindles facilitate somatosensory development, thalamocortical sensory gating, synaptic plasticity, and offline memory consolidation.
 Sleep spindles closely modulate interactions between the brain and its external environment; they essentially moderate responsiveness to sensory stimuli during sleep.
 Recent research has revealed that spindles distort the transmission of auditory information to the cortex; spindles isolate the brain from external disturbances during sleep.
 Another study found that re-exposure to olfactory cues during sleep initiate reactivation, an essential part of long term memory consolidation that improves later recall performance.
 Spindles generated in the thalamus have been shown to aid sleeping in the presence of disruptive external sounds.
 A correlation has been found between the amount of brainwave activity in the thalamus and a sleeper's ability to maintain tranquility.
 Spindles play an essential role in both sensory processing and long term memory consolidation because they are generated in the TRN.

 During sleep, these spindles are seen in the brain as a burst of activity immediately following muscle twitching.
 Researchers think the brain, particularly in the young, is learning about what nerves control what specific muscles when asleep.

 Sleep spindle activity has furthermore been found to be associated with the integration of new information into existing knowledge as well as directed remembering and forgetting (fast sleep spindles).

 During NREM sleep, the brain waves produced by people with schizophrenia lack the normal pattern of slow and fast spindles.
 Loss of sleep spindles are also a feature of familial fatal insomnia, a prion disease.
 Changes in spindle density are observed in disorders.
-There are some studies that show a change in sleep spindles in autistic children.
+There are some studies that show a decrease in sleep spindles in autistic children.
 Also some studies suggest a lack of sleep spindles in epilepsy.

 Research is currently underway to develop a web-based automatic sleep spindle detection system by using machine learning techniques.
 The results of the present study show that the automatic sleep spindle detection system has great potential in practical application.